Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Dialogue Act Tagging

 \subsection{Model Training}

-We opt for BERT as our neural architecture \citep{Devlin2019BERTPO} for the sequence labelling.
-We fine-tune the monolingual \texttt{bert-base-cased} pre-trained model using 80\% of the (cased) Switchboard data as training data.
-The remaining 20\% is divided equally between a development and a test set.
-We set up the task as a sequence classification problem, where the preceding utterance is included as context.
-Since the dataset is highly unbalanced, with some of the classes of interest having considerably fewer instances than the majority classes, we apply class-weighted training.\footnote{ The class weights are set to $0.7$ for forward-looking utterances and to $0.9$ for the other classes.} We train the model for five epochs with default early stopping parameters, except for patience, which we set to $5$.
-The batch size is set to $8$ and the learning rate to $4e-5$.
-We run and compare three different random seeds, which achieve comparable performance.\footnote{ The average performance for the three runs is $0.73 (\pm 0.03)$ macro F1 and $0.83 (\pm 0.01)$ weighted F1 before modifying the standard probability thresholds for predictions.} We adopt the best performing model out of the three tested seeds, which is trained for three epochs before exiting with early stopping.
+We fine-tune the monolingual { \texttt{bert-base-cased}} pre-trained model \citep{Devlin2019BERTPO} using 80\% of the Switchboard data as training and 20\% for development and testing.
+We set up the task as a sequence classification problem, including the preceding utterance as context.
+We train the model with a batch size of $8$, a learning rate of $4E\!-\!5$ and default values for the other parameters.
+We run and compare three different random seeds, yielding similar performance.
+To improve recall, we also adjust the probability thresholds for the feedback classes.

-To further improve the recall for feedback phenomena, we also adjust the probability threshold for assigning an output label, and raise the threshold to $0.8$ and $0.6$ for the \emph{Forward looking} and \emph{Other} categories respectively and we lower the threshold to $0.25$ for the \emph{Yes/no answer} and \emph{Assessment} classes.
-In case none of the predicted labels are above these thresholds, we pick the label with the highest probability excluding \emph{Forward looking} to account for a potential majority class bias.

-Table~\ref{tbl:swbd_res} provides details on the tagging performance of the neural dialogue act tagger on the test set of the Switchboard corpus.
-The model performs relatively well overall, with an accuracy of $0.81$.
-The detection of the feedback-related classes varies, with \emph{Backchannel} being detected rather well ($0.84$ precision, $0.83$ recall) while \emph{Assessment} achieving somewhat lower scores ($0.53$ precision, $0.67$ recall).
-See Appendix~\ref{sec:appendix_tagger} for more detailed results reported for each individual corpus.